aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/working-with-bookmarks/_index.md

 1. On the **Insert** menu, click **Bookmark**.
 1. Click the name of the bookmark you want to delete, and then click **Delete**.

-To delete both the bookmark and the bookmarked item (such as a block of text or other element), select the item, and then press DELETE.
+To delete both the bookmark and the bookmarked item (such as a block of text or another element), select the item, and then press DELETE.

 ## Bookmarks in Aspose.Words